SlyRyGuy/LilyBox/README.md

 As seen, the design is a little bit odd and scuffed.
 Thus, I named it after my SF6 Main, Lily, who is scuffed in very similar ways.

 I have been using the controller since first designing it a few months before posting it, and it has worked just perfect.

+For use on a lazercutter, simply download all the dxf files placed in the main repo and run them through whatever lazer cutter you have.
+All dimensions are already set, so just make sure they scale properly in your lazer cutting software of choice.